Introduction: Food for Special Medical Perposes

 - A statement mentioning that the product must be stored out of the reach of children.

-Additives if used for the food for the special medical purposes shall be specified in Schedule VC or Schedule VD or Schedule VE or Schedule VF.
+Additives if used for the food for special medical purposes shall be specified in Schedule VC or Schedule VD or Schedule VE or Schedule VF.
 It is the responsibility of the food business operator to not use any other additives than those specified